LNIFMRI-Lab/CIMeC-MRILab-Wiki/docs/source/pages/bestpractices.rst

 General Guidelines
 ---------------
+  - Bring a USB drive for copying the data.

   - Export all data from the Stim-PC at the end of the experiment.

   - Backup copies of the researcher's scripts are recommended, as the preservation of scripts and data generated on the Stim-PC is not guaranteed.

-  - Ensure that the physiodata are exported at the conclusion of the experiment.
+  - Ensure that the physiodata are exported at the conclusion of the experiment, as the preservation of the physiodata generated on the MR Scanner is not guaranteed.

-  - Bring a USB drive for copying the data.

 Stim-PC Organization
 ----------------